ERP Blog | Videos | Podcasts

 • Make it instinctive to follow generally accepted accounting principals

 Meeting these requirements can be expensive and complex when you don’t have the right ERP solution.
 That is why it is essential to get the right software and make sure it is implemented by team that knows what it is doing.
-At ERP Advisors Group, we have consulted on hundreds of ERP implementations, and we provide independent guidance to find the best software for internal control over financial reporting.
+At ERP Advisors Group, we have consulted on hundreds of ERP software implementations, and we provide independent guidance to find the best software for internal control over financial reporting.

 Trying to enforce internal controls with an enterprise solution can spell catastrophe for midsize businesses and organizations — so perhaps a brief look to the past for some historical context is in order.